gracekkuo/FindMyClassmates/README.md

   -Previously, swiping to the chat tab and profile tab would crash the app, due to the database trying to load faulty data.

+Editing your profile is now functional

+  -you can now upload a new profile picture

+  -updating the profile will also update the firebase database properly

 Editing a review is now functional, previously the review item was not updating properly.

+  -a user can now update a review that they have left previously

+  -deleting a user-left review also now works properly